itsjerem/TodoListV2/README.md

 3. Copy the `.env.example` file to `.env` and configure your environment variables.

+4. Create data base and DataSeeder: `php artisan migrate:fresh --seed`

-4. Start the server: `php artisan serve`
+5. Start the server: `php artisan serve`

 <p align="right">(<a href="#readme-top">back to top</a>)</p>